 - Melted Bead Suncatchers 7+ NEW Ways (Includes ornaments, die-cut wood frames, spiral mobiles, and shapes within suncatchers)

-And if you'd like to give melted bead suncatchers a try, here are some materials you might like to use (the Discount School Supply links are affiliate links):
+And if you’d like to give melted bead suncatchers a try, here are some materials you might like to use:

 Note: I’ve started lining my metal pans with aluminum foil when making melted bead suncatchers.
 It peels off the suncatchers easily once they are cooled and hardened.
 And it means you can use any metal pans, even nice new ones, without leaving any residue from the plastic beads.
 The reason I started doing this is that I noticed the plastic beads would leave a little residue on my old metal pans, and if I kept reusing the same pan for melted bead suncatchers, I started having a problem removing the suncatchers.